The preparation of financial statements is governed by:

 Risk management in the preparation of financial statements involves the identification and assessment of risks, as well as the development and implementation of measures which mitigate or eliminate risks.
 In particular, GPW on an on-going basis monitors amendments of laws and regulations applicable to the preparation of financial statements, updates the Company’s internal regulations and harmonises its IT systems.

 The Company’s Financial Reporting Section is responsible for enforcing internal and external regulations.
-The Financial Reporting Section is responsible for preparing financial statements under substantive supervision of and in co-ordination with the Chief Accountant and the Director of the Economic and Financial Department.
+The Financial Reporting Section is responsible for preparing financial statements under substantive supervision of and in co-ordination with the Chief Accountant and the Director of the Financial Department.
 The Company keeps its books of account using computer technology.
 The Company uses a financial and accounting system implemented in August 2011, which includes embedded mechanisms protecting against destruction, modification or concealment of records.
 Controls are carried out at the stage of entering accounting records.
-In addition, financial and accounting processes are subject to independent internal audits.
+In addition, financial and accounting processes are subject to audits conducted by the Internal Audit Department.

-The auditor controls separate and consolidated financial statements every quarter.
+The auditor controls financial statements every quarter.
 Quarterly financial statements for Q1 and Q3 as well as financial statements for six months are reviewed by the auditor while the annual financial statements are audited.

 The Company’s Management Board and the members of the Exchange Supervisory Board are required to ensure that financial statements and activity reports comply with the requirements defined in the Accountancy Act of 29 September 1994.
 GPW’s Audit Committee which is part of its Supervisory Board controls the financial reporting process.
 Within its powers, the Audit Committee monitors the financial reporting process, financial audit functions, and the independence of the auditor.
 GPW’s auditor is appointed by the Exchange Supervisory Board by recommendation of the Audit Committee from among renowned audit companies.
-Auditors of subsidiaries are appointed by their Supervisory Board.
-The Audit Committee also supervises the organisational unit responsible for internal audit and the Compliance Officer, and monitors the effectiveness of the internal control, internal audit, and risk management systems.
+Auditors of subsidiaries are appointed by their Supervisory Boards.
+The Audit Committee also supervises the Internal Audit Department and the Compliance Officer, and monitors the effectiveness of the internal control, internal audit, and risk management systems.
 The responsibilities of the Supervisory Board include assessment of the GPW Management Board’s reports on the activity of the Company and financial statements, and presentation of a written report on the results of the assessment to the General Meeting.

 In the opinion of the Company, the division of tasks related to the preparation of financial statements in the Company, review of financial statements by the auditor, monitoring of the preparation and review of financial statements by the Audit Committee, and assessment of financial statements by the Exchange Supervisory Board ensure that information presented in financial statements is true and fair.